dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Be sure to pick thresholds (e.g. for the thunderstorms and monsoons) that capture the "events" that are of interest in studying.

-**Q. Grid-Stat - How do I use config file setup to read a NetCDF file**
+**Q. Grid-Stat - How do I use config file setup to read a NetCDF file?**

 A.
 Setting up the Grid-Stat config file to read a netcdf file